Feminist theatre: History

 Various women's theaters started up in the 1970s and 1980s, an outgrowth of the political and social activism of the times.
 Early leaders included Michelene Wandor, Martha Boesing, Caryl Churchill and The Women's Theater Group (renamed as Sphinx Theatre Company in 1999) in London.

 During the 1970s and 1980s, feminist or women's theater was a specific, new type of theater.
 Since then, the theater genre itself has opened itself up to women's viewpoints.
 Some felt that it was no longer necessary to have a separate genre, because of increased parity.
 Many groups folded.

-However, even with that increased parity, men's roles continue to outweigh women's roles in mainstream theater, and the situations and challenges facing women continue to be severe.
+However, even with that increased parity, men's roles continue to outweigh women's roles in mainstream theater, and the situations and challenges women face continue to be severe.
 There are currently a large number of theaters again that are either explicitly feminist, explicitly women's theaters, or that define themselves as inclusive of women's perspectives specifically.